-- (b) The President and Vice President elected at a National Conference will take office immediately after the end of the National Conference, unless the resolution by which the President or Vice President are elected specifies a different time. - (c) The President and the Vice President must each give to the Association a written notice giving his or her consent to appointment as a Director. - (d) The Board may determine any by laws governing the nomination, election and voting for the President and Vice President at the National Conference.
+- (b) The President and Vice President elected at a National Conference will take office two months after the end of the National Conference. - (c) The President and the Vice President must each give to the Association a written notice giving his or her consent to appointment as a Director. - (d) The Board may determine any by laws governing the nomination, election and voting for the President and Vice President at the National Conference.